TermLog/SwipeToDelete/README.md

 ```

-* Also you need to make default key in holder by you self
+* Also you need to make default key in holder by yourself
 ```
 override var key: Int = -1
 ```